 VA Loan One-Time Restoration Requirements

 With the one-time restoration benefit, it’s possible to buy a home that ultimately becomes a vacation home or a rental property, and then turn around and restore your full VA loan entitlement for another purchase.

-That’s a big deal, because in most places qualified buyers with full entitlement can borrow up to their county's VA loan limit before having to factor in a down payment.
+That’s a big deal, because in most places qualified buyers with full entitlement can borrow as much as a lender is willing to extend them before having to factor in a down payment.
 Without the one-time restoration, you’d either have to get rid of the home or rely solely on any remaining VA loan entitlement you have.

 Buying with less than full entitlement can involve down payments and minimum loan amounts, and in some cases, it’s possible to use up all of your VA loan entitlement with that first purchase.

 So being able to buy a house, keep a house, and then regain access to your full $0 down purchasing power is a huge benefit.

 But there are a couple of big caveats with one-time restoration.

 The first is that you can only seek the restoration if you’ve repaid the original VA loan in full.
 You would either need to live in the home until you repay the entire mortgage (often 15 or 30 years), or, more commonly, to refinance the VA loan into another loan type.
 The refinance repays the original VA loan, allowing veterans to keep the property and consider the one-time restoration as an option.